School Counseling Preliminary License Only Program

 What to Expect

-Students enrolled in the Preliminary License Only Program take similar courses to degree-seeking students.
+Students enrolled in the License Only Program take similar courses to degree-seeking students.
 However, at Lewis & Clark, we recognize that every student comes with a unique history of education and experience.
 Admitted students work closely with a faculty advisor to design an individual program of study leading to licensure.
-All students enrolled in the Preliminary License Only Program meet with an adviser early in the program to determine what, if any, classes can be waived.
+All students enrolled in the License Only Program meet with an adviser early in the program to determine what, if any, classes can be waived.
 This process is intended to honor your previous coursework and work experience, while also ensuring that you are receiving the training and experience necessary to complete our program.
 The waiver process is usually completed during the first term of enrollment so that students are clearly aware of their program requirements.
 Waivers are not accepted for internships courses.
 Also, Federal Financial Aid is not available for license only students.

 During the fall and spring semesters, courses are offered in the evening and on occasional weekends.
 During the summer, courses are offered on a compact schedule.
 Courses have a specific school-counseling focus that emphasizes working with children and adolescents in a school setting, and are taught by a team of faculty with real-world work experience.

 In addition to the required coursework, we expect students to spend substantial time working in schools from the very first term.
 During the program, students work at two different school sites, earning authorization for all grade levels, K-12.
-Students in Track II will also spend time in schools completing a teaching practicum.
 A full-time student can complete the program in two years; a part-time student can take three or more years.
 Please Note: Students are not able to complete their counseling internships in the same building where they are employed as a teacher.